siran/writing/posts/The PNP Theory of Cause and Effect.md

 authors: Fred Nedrock, Leera Vale, Max Freet, An M. Rodriguez
 date: 2025-08-14
 one-sentence-summary: |
-  Causality emerges in the PNP framework because a topologically non-trivial scalar field configuration cannot remain static without violating stress–energy conservation, forcing ordered temporal evolution.
+  Causality emerges in the PNP framework because a topologically non-trivial scalar field configuration cannot remain static without violating stress–energy conservation, forcing ordered evolution.
 summary: |
   We derive causality from first principles within the Point–Not–Point (PNP) framework.
 At its core lies the topological irreducibility of the fundamental $(1)$ mode: the simplest closed oscillation of a scalar field $U$ exhibiting a $\pi$ phase inversion.
 This $\mathbb{Z}_2$ invariant enforces loop persistence and forbids extinction without a phase slip.
 From this, we prove that such a mode cannot remain static, formalizing cause–effect not as a postulate, but as the inevitable action of the field propagator on a persistent topological sector.
-We further extend this result to suggest that stress gradients in the conserved flow induce gravitation-like dynamics for configurations whose energy density exhibits vortex-like decay.
 keywords:
   - PNP Framework
   - Topological Persistence